Tor Research Safety Board

 We encourage you to include your assessment as a section of your research paper: one of the goals here is that reviewers on program committees come to expect a section in Tor papers that explains what mechanisms the researchers used for ensuring that privacy risks were handled, and argues that the balance between new understanding and risk is worthwhile.
 For space reasons, you might include a streamlined version in the main body of the paper and a more detailed version in an appendix.

 In the future, we'd like to come up with a more thorough template for self-assessments, to help you make sure you don't miss any critical areas.
 Please let us know what would help you most.
+In the mean time, be sure to check out the past examples below.

 We are publishing safety board cases in this section, to help you craft your own submission.
 Note that some cases are still private, for example because the researchers are waiting for their paper to become public first.